Rockport Millbrook Meadow Conservancy

 In 1936 the family of George Todd gave the Pond to the Town in his memory.
 In 1938 the Rockport Garden Club, which had just acquired the Meadow, gave it to the Town.

 The Meadow became a Victory Garden for Rockporters during World War II.
-About 1946 the natural Mill Brook was moved into the narrow, granite-lined watercourse.
+About 1946 the natural Mill Brook was moved into a narrow, granite-lined watercourse.

 In 1951 the Town started to pave the Meadow and make it into a parking lot, but Lura Hall Phillips stormed onto the scene and stopped the bulldozers, and began to create the Meadow that we know and love.
 For the next 40 years she worked tirelessly to make the Meadow beautiful, and when she died in 1994, she left a fund for improvements.